Nasturtium flowers

 Are you ready to invite the bright, cheerful blossoms of nasturtiums into your garden?
 With their vibrant colors and peppery taste, nasturtiums are a delightful addition to any green space.
 But did you know that who your nasturtiums share their pot or plot with can have a big impact on their growth?
 Let’s embark on a journey to explore the world of companion planting and find out which plants make good roommates for your nasturtiums and which ones are better kept apart.

-Seed Needs, 350+ Nasturtium Seeds for Planting – Jewel Mixture (Tropaeolum nanum) Non-GMO, Easy to Grow Mix, Attracts Pollinators – Bulk
+Seed Needs, 350+ Nasturtium Seeds for Planting Outdoors – Jewel Mixture (Tropaeolum nanum) Non-GMO, Easy to Grow Mix, Attracts Pollinators – Bulk

-• Quality – All Nasturtium seeds packaged by Seed Needs are intended for the current and the following growing seasons.
+• Quality: All Nasturtium seeds packaged by Seed Needs are intended for the current and the following growing seasons.
 All seeds are stored in a temperature controlled facility that is free of significant amounts of moisture.

 Companion Planting